dbenitez-bcn/solid_bottom_sheet/README.md

 # Solid bottom sheet

-A custom bottom sheet simple to implement.
+ A full customizable bottom sheet easy to implement.
+Just put it on your bottomSheet property on your Scaffold widget and see the magic.
+For more details see the README.md.
+Feel free to contribute.
+This package is open to recieve pull request on github.
+Enjoy! :D

 ## Screenshots